 Later, in 2011, the brand would once again improve upon the Carrera, presenting the 3.4 Coupe for sports car enthusiasts.
 Newly modified features include an improved wheelbase, an interior that’s designed for ease of access to controls as well as ergonomic comfort, and tires with better tread and greater width.
 2013 brought about an upgraded Targa for drivers to revel in, and in 2015, the Porsche 911 got another upgrade – with a turbocharged flat engine at the heart of the car, featuring a 3.0 liter biturbo six-cylinder engine.

 Porsche continues to produce vehicles that dominate the road and win over the hearts of car lovers.
 The latest 911 model is to be revealed in 2019, and is known to Porsche enthusiasts as the 992 – the vehicle’s serial number.
 Although not much is known about the latest iteration of the 911 yet, it’s said that the latest model will receive a major overhaul in terms of engine updates and interior styling.
 Perhaps mot impressively, the 2019 model will be a partial hybrid – the standard model will have a hybrid powertrain, although Turbo models will continue having standard engines.

 Whether you’ve driven many Porsches in your day or are ready to take one out on the open road for the first time, look no further than Falcon Car Rental.
-We offer an abundance of luxury vehicles to choose from, including the Porsche 911, so you can get around the City of Angels in style.
+We offer an abundance of luxury exotic cars to rent to choose from, including the Porsche 911, so you can get around the City of Angels in style.
 Browse our selection of Porsches and choose the model best suiting your needs before driving off into the California sunset.